Final ELD Compliance Deadline Takes Effect in December

-The final element of the Department of Transportation's electronic logging mandate takes effect in December when all carriers must transition to the devices and Automatic On-Board Recording Devices, or AOBRDs, will no longer be allowed.
+The final element of the Department of Transportation's mandate, regarding electronic logging devices (ELDs), takes effect in December when all carriers must transition to ELD devices and Automatic On-Board Recording Devices (AOBRDs) will no longer be allowed.

-The ELD mandate, which went into effect in December 2017, provided a two-stage compliance timeline for vehicles to transition to ELDs from AOBRDs, which function much like an ELD but record and display less data.
+The ELD mandate, which went into effect in February 2016, provided a two-stage compliance timeline for vehicles to transition to ELDs from AOBRDs, which function much like an ELD but record and display less data.
 The initial Dec.
 18, 2017, deadline required vehicles without electronic logging devices to begin using ELDs to record hours-of-service data.
-Fleets that had adopted an AOBRD or electronic onboard recorder (EOBR) before Dec.
+Fleets that had adopted an AOBRD before Dec.
 18, 2017, had their systems grandfathered in until the second and final deadline on Dec.
 16, 2019.
 The upcoming deadline requires all vehicles that are still operating an AOBRD to switch to an ELD.

 As of June 2019, one in five small carriers (of 253 surveyed) had yet to make the switch from AOBRDs, according to a recent FreightWaves survey.
-The survey found that of the fleets waiting until the fourth quarter to switch over to ELDs, 29 percent are planning to do so in October, 37 percent are planning to wait until November and the final 26 percent will wait until the final compliance deadline in December.
+The survey found that of the fleets waiting until the fourth quarter to switch over to ELDs, 29% are planning to do so in October, 37% are planning to wait until November and the final 26% will wait until the final compliance deadline in December.

-To comply, carriers must use an ELD registered with FMCSA.
+To comply, carriers must use an ELD registered with the Federal Motor Carrier Safety Administration (FMCSA).
 The list of ELDs self-certified by the manufacturer is available at https://eld.fmcsa.dot.gov/List.
-"If the device you are considering is NOT on the list, it's NOT an ELD," FMCSA wrote in a social media post earlier this year.
+"If the device you are considering is NOT on the list, it’s NOT an ELD," the FMCSA wrote in a social media post earlier this year.